Let’s face it:

 While you don’t have all the same customizations as GarageBand, it will still help you cut and splice different audio clips together.

-For video editing on PC, Windows 10’s Photos app will allow you to edit your video to your heart’s content.
+For video editing on PC, the Windows Photos app will allow you to edit your video to your heart’s content.

 Whatever software you decide to use, the most important thing is that the software is easy to use and makes you look and sound great!